How to Add Chat Messaging to Your Laravel App

 Wrapping Up

-In this tutorial, you learned how to add a one-to-one chat to your Laravel app!
-Although you have gotten a solid foundation of how to use the Stream Chat API and some of the features it provides, there are even more awesome features that will make your chat more lively.
+This tutorial taught you how to add a one-to-one chat messaging to your Laravel app!
+Although you have a solid foundation of how to use the Stream Chat API and some of the features it provides, even more awesome features will make your chat more lively.
 This includes features like:

 1. Adding a typing indicator feature